Robert Shrum

-Charles Robert Shrum, 83, of Marble Hill died Thursday, Oct.
-10, 2024, at Saint Francis Medical Center.
+MARBLE HILL — Charles Robert Shrum, 83, of Marble Hill died Thursday, Oct.
+10, 2024, at Saint Francis Medical Center in Cape Girardeau.

 He was born Oct.
 21, 1940, in Patton to Benjamin Franklin and Hester May Lorance Shrum.